MathiasStrohkirch/Life/README.md

 Life is an application in which a user can define goals and constraints for Entities that use the Genetic Algorigm and Neural Networks to try to meet said goals.

 This application uses vanilla JavaScript and does not require anything additional to run.
-Just download the 3 files and open index.html in a web browser.
+Just download (3 files), unzip, and open index.html in a web browser.

 ## PLEASE USE CHROME.
 This is not tested with any other browser and will very likely have major UI issues
 ## Up and down neurons are currently switched (oops)